jyothishkjames/Movie-Recommendation-Engine/README.md

 Getting Started
 ---------------

-This repository implements a Movie recommendation engine which recommends movies to different users using FlunkSVD, Knowledge Based Recommendation and Content Based Recommendation.
+This repository implements a Movie Recommendation Engine which recommends new movies to different users with FlunkSVD, Knowledge Based Recommendation and Content Based Recommendation.

 Prerequisites